Faculty should refer to the links below to update the listing in the course catalog for a department or program.

 Section 2: First-year and New Student section — a brief paragraph explaining your introductory courses.
 This section will help guide new students and students taking courses in your department for the first time.
 Every department must provide this section, and courses appropriate for first-year students should be noted in the catalog listing as well.
 Please, do not repeat the course descriptions in this section.
 Repeated course descriptions will be removed.

 Section 3: Discussion of the specific curriculum of your department or program.
 Although this section may not be necessary, you may want to include some general caveats regarding your department's curriculum beyond discussion of appropriate introductory courses.

 Section 4: Requirements for the major.
 This section will serve as a contract with your majors who declare next year, so please review this section.
 Here you may want to include information for potential majors as well as information for students ready to declare their major.
 Please review this section for clarity.
 You might consider using bullet points to make it easier to understand.
 Any changes to requirements must be approved by CPC.

-Section 5: Description of the Senior Exercise.
-Please explain the structure and reasoning behind the senior exercise.
+Section 5: Description of the Senior Capstone.
+Please explain the structure and reasoning behind the senior capstone.